Juneteenth Celebration of Freedom & Resilience

 Join us for this family-friendly Juneteenth event featuring live music by Harmony, student musical performances, light refreshments, and student artwork exploring the theme of freedom and resilience.

-Artwork and music to be provided by students from Bexley, Columbus School for Girls, and Africentric, highlighting youth voices across our community.
+Artwork, spoken word, and music to be provided by students from Bexley, Columbus School for Girls, and Africentric, highlighting youth voices across our community.

 Bexley Public Library was founded in 1924 and first housed in Bexley High School, now Montrose Elementary School.
 The present building opened in 1929 and was designed by architects O.C.
 Miller and R.R.
 Reeves who drew upon French and Italian architecture from the 17th century for the design.